MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/troubleshoot-issues-with-imap-mailbox-migration.md

     5. Select **Apply**.
     6. Repeat the previous five steps for each additional mailbox.

-3. Make room in your Office 365 mailbox by deleting the duplicate emails and the **[Gmail]** folder.
+3. Make room in your Microsoft 365 mailbox by deleting the duplicate emails and the **[Gmail]** folder.
 To complete the removal of the duplicate emails and the **[Gmail]** folder, clear them from your Deleted Items folder.

 4. Recreate the batch, making sure to exclude the **[Gmail]** folder as shown below: